 The Community Foundation of Mississauga is very pleased to be participating in the national Vital Signs program.

 The report helps our community identify where we are doing well and where we want to target philanthropy for greatest impact.
-It is our hope that the information in this year’s report will inform, inspire, and generate conversation.
+It is our hope that the information in the 2018 report will inform, inspire, and generate conversation.
 Please consider what you might do to build a strong and vital Mississauga for all of us now, as well as our children and all who follow us.

 We last released Vital Signs in 2015.
-You can download a copy of this document by clicking the image.
+You can download a copy of this document by clicking the image below.

 To learn more about the sources for this report: Click here